 On-the-job injuries are as diverse as the workplaces in which they occur.
 Not all injuries occur in an industrial setting or by way of an accident or single traumatic event.
 In fact, an increasing percentage of on-the-job injuries occur over time through repetitive movements or long-term exposure to certain conditions.

 Sometimes, these injuries can be difficult to prove.
-If you wish to maximize your benefits or if your employer denies you benefits for your on-the-job injury or condition, I am attorney Gary M. Kazin and I may be able to help.
+If you wish to maximize your benefits or if your employer denies you benefits for your on-the-job injury or condition, I, Gary M. Kazin, may be able to help.
 Many Atlanta workers' compensation attorneys recognize me as a leader in the field.

 Questions about types of workplace injuries?
 I am a Decatur, Georgia, lawyer helping clients with all types of workplace injury claims.